Australia travel info

 Duty free

-Travellers to Australia over 18 years do not have to pay customs duty on 2.25 litres of alcohol; and 25 cigarettes or 25g of cigars or tobacco products.
-All tobacco products in travellers' baggage are included in this category, regardless of where they were purchased.
-Gifts are included in the A$900 duty-free allowance.
-Fresh produce and animal or plant products are prohibited.
+Travellers to Australia aged 18 years or over do not have to pay customs duty on 2.25 litres of alcoholic beverages; and 25 cigarettes or 25g of cigars or other tobacco products.
+All alcohol and tobacco products in travellers' baggage are included in this concession, regardless of where they were purchased.
+Gifts and other general goods are included in the AUD 900 duty-free allowance.
+Fresh produce and many animal or plant products are restricted or prohibited and must be declared upon arrival.

 Communications